 The Garvey family was generous in donating land and money to the area.
 They have no heirs.
 Richard Garvey, Sr., and his family have been laid down to rest at the Garvey Mausoleum located in Calvary Cemetery (corner of Garvey and Jackson) in Los Angeles.

 GARVEY SCHOOL DISTRICT TODAY

-A little school district that began with 15 students and one classroom has grown to over 5,000 students serving students in Pre-K to Grade 8.
-Garvey School District currently operates eight Pre-K to Grade 6 elementary schools, one Pre-K elementary dual language plus magnet academy school, and two Grade 7 to Grade 8 intermediate schools.
+A little school district that began with 15 students and one classroom has grown to over 5,000 students serving students from 8 months old to Grade 8.
+Garvey School District currently operates nine elementary schools and two Grade 7 to Grade 8 intermediate schools.

-Garvey School District headquarters is located on Del Mar Avenue in the city of Rosemead, CA. The District includes more than 5,000 students from diverse backgrounds, predominantly Asian and Latin American.
+The headquarters for Garvey School District is located at 2730 Del Mar Avenue, Rosemead, CA 91770.
+The District includes more than 5,000 students from diverse backgrounds, predominantly Asian and Latin American.
 The District serves the southern portion of the city of Rosemead, parts of the cities of Monterey Park, San Gabriel, and unincorporated community of South San Gabriel.

 Monterey Vista and Hillcrest elementary schools are located in the city of Monterey Park, while Dewey Avenue Elementary school is located in the city of San Gabriel.
 All other schools in the district are located in the city of Rosemead.

 Learn more about Richard Garvey and the Garvey School District:

 The Historical Museum of Monterey Park